CunningBard/BackPack/docs/lang_specs.md

 - `int`: an integer data type, It's size is determined on runtime
 - `float`: a floating point data type, It's size is determined on runtime
 - `str`: a string data type for sequences of characters.
+- `bool`: a boolean data type for true or false values.

 ### Variables
 ```